Andrettin/Wyrmsun/readme.txt

 - Added Celt Farm (graphics by Jinn).
 - Germanic farms now correctly drop food items when destroyed.
 - Added Dwarven Bastion (graphics by Jinn).
+- Dwarven Smithies are now cheaper than those of other civilizations, while their Lumber Mills are costlier.

 * Civilizations
 - The Gnomes now use Dwarven units for the types of unit they lack.